MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 When you [create a bot](bot-service-quickstart.md) with Azure, the Web Chat channel is automatically configured for you.
 The Web Chat channel includes the [Web Chat control](https://github.com/microsoft/BotFramework-WebChat], which provides the ability for users to interact with the bot directly in a web page.

 The Web Chat channel contains everything you need to embed the Web Chat control in a web page.
-All you have to do to use the Web Chat control is get your bot's secret key and embed the control in a web page.
+To do so, you'll get your bot's secret key and then embed the control in a web page.

 ## Prerequisites